destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 **Loops Used:**
 - Two nested loops are used: one for row traversal and another for column-wise input/output.
-- Total: 4 nested loops (2 for input, 2 for output).
+- Total: 2 nested loops (1 for input (rows & columns), 1 for output).

 ### 2. Matrix Sum

-This program adds two matrices of the same dimensions by summing their corresponding elements and stores in other matrix if dimensons are not same then it will prompt user .
+This program adds two matrices of the same dimensions by summing their corresponding elements and stores in other matrix, if dimensons are not same then it will prompt user .

 **Loops Used:**
-- Two nested loops for each matrix input.
+- Two nested loop for each matrix input.
-- Two nested loops for performing sum and displaying it.
+- Two nested loop for performing sum and displaying it.
-- Total: 6 nested loops (2 input M1, 2 input M2, 2 for sum and output).
+- Total: 4 nested loops (1 input M1, 1 input M2, 2 for sum and output).

 **Algorithm:**
 1. Start.